llm-bible/llm-bible.github.io/_publications/he2024quality.markdown

 bibkey: he2024quality
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2402.01693"}
-tags: ['BERT', 'GPT', 'Model Architecture', 'Responsible AI', 'Tools', 'Uncategorized']
+tags: ['BERT', 'GPT', 'Model Architecture', 'Responsible AI', 'Tools']
 ---
 Lab results are often confusing and hard to understand.
 Large language models (LLMs) such as ChatGPT have opened a promising avenue for patients to get their